 Regardless, the principal is tax-deferred and any college expense that is paid with the savings in the plan is tax-exempt.
 What’s nice about a529 College Savings Plan is the latitude and authority you possess with respect to contributions.

 The named beneficiary has no privileges in this regard.
-You can even make distribution to yourself; although the part in earnings of the amount withdrawn will be assessed a penalty and be taxed for income tax purposes.
+You can even make a distribution to yourself; although the part of earnings of the amount withdrawn will be assessed a penalty and be taxed for income tax purposes.
 The plan provides tax-exempt money for educational purposes provided that the money is used solely for that reason.